The famous “Thai Smile” is a mysterious phenomenon.

 It can mean five different things: a genuine smile of sympathy, a gesture of contempt, a cover of anger, mockery, or simply not knowing the answer to your question.

 For us, as foreigners, it’s almost impossible to know what a given smile beholds.
-But often we will find out afterwards anyway—due to what happens, or not-happens for that matter.
+But often we will find out afterwards anyway—due to what happens, or doesn’t happen, for that matter.

 If you’ve insulted a Thai, or if you have him or her “lose face,” or if you yourself “have lost face,” it will be extremely hard to get some goodwill back.
 Sure, you will still get “the smile,” but from this person you won’t get anything done any longer.

-Thailand is without any doubt an amazing holiday destination, with beautiful islands, great snorkeling, magnificent forests, waterfalls, and mountains.
+Thailand is without any doubt an amazing holiday destination, with beautiful islands, great snorkeling spots, magnificent forests, waterfalls, and mountains.
 With splendid food, and with an incredibly effective healing tradition.

 But Thailand is very hard to adapt to—it’s tough to settle into Thai society and culture.
 For many Westerners it will prove to be almost certainly a nightmare.